 State and federal regulatory agencies have studied possible connections between hydraulic fracturing related activities and the increased occurrence of seismic activity.
 When caused by human activity, such events are called induced seismicity.
 In a few instances, operators of injection wells in the vicinity of seismic events have been ordered to reduce injection volumes or suspend operations.
 Some state regulatory agencies, including those in Arkansas, California, Colorado, Illinois, Kansas, Ohio, Oklahoma, and Texas, have modified their regulations to account for induced seismicity.
-There continues to be research into the possible linkage between oil and gas activity and induced seismicity.
+There continues to be research into the possible linkage between oil and natural gas activity and induced seismicity.
 A 2012 report published by the National Academy of Sciences, as well as a more recent paper published in the journal Reviews of Geophysics and cited on the US Geological Survey website, concluded that only a very small fraction of the tens of thousands of injection wells have been suspected to be, or have been, the likely cause of induced seismicity.
-In 2015, the United States Geological Survey identified eight states, including Texas, with areas of increased rates of induced seismicity that could be attributed to fluid injection or oil and gas extraction.
+In 2015, the United States Geological Survey identified eight states, including Texas, with areas of increased rates of induced seismicity that could be attributed to fluid injection or oil and natural gas extraction.
 In March 2016, the United States Geological Survey identified six states with the most significant hazards from induced seismicity, including Texas, Colorado, Oklahoma, Kansas, New Mexico, and Arkansas.
-In addition, a number of lawsuits have been filed, most recently in Oklahoma, alleging that disposal well operations have caused damage to or injury at nearby properties or otherwise violated state and federal rules regulating waste disposal.
-It is possible that the EPA or other agencies may develop rules to specifically address the disposal of wastewater from oil and gas development and the potential for induced seismicity from wastewater injection.
-Future regulatory developments could adversely affect our operations by placing restrictions on the use of injection wells and hydraulic fracturing and/or causing us to incur increased operating expenses.
+In addition, a number of lawsuits have been filed, including in Oklahoma, alleging that disposal well operations have caused damage to or injury at nearby properties or otherwise violated state and federal rules regulating waste disposal.
+It is possible that the EPA or other agencies may develop rules to specifically address the disposal of wastewater from oil and natural gas development and the potential for induced seismicity from wastewater injection.
+Future regulatory developments could adversely affect our operations by placing restrictions on the use